pinyin/measure/README.md

 ## Limits

-This component is a thin wrapper around [resize-observer-polyfill](https://github.com/que-etc/resize-observer-polyfill), with all the limits included.
+This component is a thin wrapper around [resize-observer-polyfill](https://github.com/que-etc/resize-observer-polyfill), along with all the limits.

-If the wrapped component returns multiple DOM nodes, this HOC will measure the first one.
+If the wrapped component renders multiple DOM nodes, this HOC will only measure the first node in order.

 ## License